History of makeup in Japan

 The documented history of make-up in Japan begins in the Edo period.
 While modern western makeup styles such as in Europe and the US emphasize pinpoint makeup for the eyes and mouth, modern Japanese styles place more emphasis on foundation, base makeup, and skin-care.

 History

-The Edo Period(1603-1868): feudal society
+The Edo Period (1603–1868): feudal society

-The Edo period is defined as the period from 1867, when the Tokugawa family positioned itself at the center of politics, to 1878, when Yoshinobu Tokugawa returned the power to the emperor.
+The Edo period is defined as the period from 1603, when the Tokugawa family positioned itself at the center of politics, to 1878, when Yoshinobu Tokugawa returned the power to the emperor.
 In this period, the samurai rose their status, and the standard of living improved significantly.
 While the authority refused to have relationships with other countries, Japan created its own unique culture in this period.
-Furthermore, Japan has experienced feudal society in the process of its development, which is called feudalism(幕藩体制).
+Japan experienced feudal society in the process of its development, which is called feudalism (幕藩体制).
 There was a relationship of master and servant between the people and the Tokugawa family.
 Tokugawa family was in control of all military, administrative, and judicial which were necessary to run the country.